Children’s Backpack Program

 When Stephens was diagnosed with ALS, his daughter was seven, and just 10 when he died.
 Finding a way to support other children who are experiencing similar stresses due to ALS was particularly important to Paciocco.
 When presented with the idea of the Children’s Backpack Program, both Paciocco and Vincent felt it was a perfect match for their Fund.

 The Fund name includes what became, according to Paciocco, a sort of family mascot—the flamingo—an item that Stephens collected.
-To recognize that interest, and to add some fun to the backpacks, the Chapter includes flamingo toys, pens and other items using a flamingo image.
+To recognize that interest, and to add some fun to the backpacks, ALS United Ohio includes flamingo toys, pens and other items using a flamingo image.

-The Fund has continued to provide generous support for the backpack program, for which The ALS Association is very grateful.
+The Fund has continued to provide generous support for the backpack program, for which ALS United Ohio is very grateful.